Tour de Vineyards

-The Tour de Vineyards is a road cycling race held around Tasman Bay / Te Tai-o-Aorere, New Zealand.
+The Tour de Vineyards is a road cycling race held around Tasman Bay, New Zealand.
 The race exists of both a men's and a women's competition over four stages.
 The race usually starts on New Year's Day, since the 2012–2013 edition after Christmas, ending however in the new year.
-Decisive is often the stage finishing on Takaka Hill.
+Decisive is often the stage finishing on Tākaka Hill.
 The 2014–2015 edition was the last one after 32 years.